-Tax Credit Funding Received for Seymoure and Corinne Krause Commons on former site of Poli Restaurant
+Seymoure and Corinne Krause Commons opens on former site of Poli Restaurant

-“This is an exciting moment for JRS and the population we serve,” remarked Harold Love, new Executive Director of JRS.
-“This project has been many years in the making.”
 E.J.
-Strassburger, who chairs the ongoing Capital Campaign and has been involved with the project for more than four years, points out “This venture should benefit Squirrel Hill in two important ways.
+Strassburger, who chaired Capital Campaign and has been involved with the project for more than five years, points out “This venture should benefit Squirrel Hill in two important ways.
 First, increasing diversity by embracing rather than marginalizing people with disabilities enriches not only their lives but also the lives of everyone in the community.
 And, not insignificantly, this project also promises to jump-start redevelopment of the long-time blighted entrance to Squirrel Hill.”

 Jewish Federation of Greater Pittsburgh collaborated with JRS and ACTION-Housing to garner the necessary support to secure State funding.
 Jeff Finkelstein, President and CEO of Jewish Federation of Greater Pittsburgh, said, “Promoting the JRS project has been one of Jewish Federation of Greater Pittsburgh’s most important efforts in our government relations this past year.
 The building will bring welcome long-term relief for Pittsburgh residents with serious health needs as well as helping to revitalize part of the Squirrel Hill neighborhood.”